patshaughnessy/patshaughnessy.github.io/posts/2020-01-20-downloading-100-000-files-using-async-rust.markdown

 Of course, it didn’t work.

 What happened?
-The problem is my laptop can’t open so many concurrent network connections.
-And even if it could, the web server might not be able to handle them either.
+The problem is the web server can't handle so many concurrent network connections.
 Using my thread/task diagram, launching all 100,000 tasks might look like this:

 <img src="http://patshaughnessy.net/assets/2020/1/20/simultaneous.png">